 This means that there will be a variable time between payments at the end of the month, but you can calculate the correct dates by using the MOD function.

-MOD is covered in depth in our Expert Skills Books and E-books.
+The MOD function is covered in depth in our Expert Skills paper book/e-book (see sidebar).

 The formula you will need is: